 Whether your business is declining in customers or brand new, owning a blog will help increase brand awareness from potential customers worldwide.
 You can add your business phone number on your website, social media accounts, etc., and your traffic will contact you if they’re interested in your products or services.

 3. Taking Your Business Online

 Driving new customers to your business and increasing brand awareness is already an enormous benefit.
 What about taking your business online?
-During the COVID-19 pandemic, a large number of people lost their jobs due to the government shutdown.
+During the COVID-19 pandemic, many people lost their jobs due to the government shutdown.

-Not only did people lost their jobs, but many businesses had to close down, file for bankruptcy, etc. However, owning a website with passive traffic is beneficial during difficult times like the beginning of the pandemic.
-When your business website is ranking, and you’re getting traffic, you can take your business online as the perfect alternative.
+Not only did people lose their jobs, but many businesses had to close down, file for bankruptcy, etc. However, owning a website with passive traffic is beneficial during difficult times like the beginning of the pandemic.
+When your business website ranks and you’re getting traffic, you can take your business online as the perfect alternative.

 4. Save Money on Paid Advertisements

-Several of my blogging friends are receiving enough traffic to promote their businesses, and the traffic growth trends upward every month as long as you’re publishing new content.
+Several of my blogging friends are receiving enough traffic to promote their businesses, and the traffic growth trends upward every month as long as you publish new content.
 If you continue this route, paid advertisements will be something of the past.
-Your business blog will be the blog companies want to pay to get featured on once your website grows.
+Your business blog will be the blog companies want to pay to get featured once your website grows.